Williscool13/WillEngineV2/README.md

 ## Setting Up Symlinks

-After building the project, you need to set up symlinks for the shaders and assets directories.
-To avoid creating unnecessary copies.
+After building the project, you need to set up symlinks for the shaders and assets directories to avoid creating unnecessary copies.
 For simplicity, you may simply copy the entire shaders and assets folder instead.

-### Windows

 Open a Command Prompt as administrator in your build directory and run: